HEALTH POLICY & MANAGEMENT FELLOWSHIP

 a strong understanding of and appreciation for the concept of collaboration/partnership.

-The fellowship is a structured one-year program comprised of eight core
+The fellowship is a structured one-year program comprised of seven core

 rotations.
 The program begins on August 1st each year, in alliance with